republic between West and East

 Sights map of Hungary

-Travel around Hungary
+Travel in Hungary

 The Kingdom of Hungary was proclaimed at the beginning of the 11th century AD, when the ruler of the local peoples, Stephen the First, announced the creation of a single state.
 The most beautiful Basilica of Hungary in Budapest is called by his name.
 The state retained its independence throughout the vast number of wars that swept through its territory over the next several centuries: the Mongol invasion, the war with the Ottoman Turks, German Austrians and Russian troops.